 14 Feb 2020.

-This may sound obvious, but it is the main reason that cats groom and they will lick themselves after almost every meal and toilet visit in order to remove the scent of food or faeces.
+This may sound obvious, but it is the main reason that cats groom and lick themselves after almost every meal and toilet visit—in order to remove the scent of food or faeces.
 This is an instinctive response that domestic cats have retained, but in the wild this served to protect from potential predators.

 For skin and coat health.

 Cats’ tongues have little barbs on them, which stimulate the glands at the base of each hair follicle.
-The oils these glands secrete help maintain a glossy coat and help to detangle the thick dense undercoats seen in breeds such as Ragdolls or Persians.
+The oils these glands secrete help maintain a glossy coat.
+They also help to detangle the thick dense undercoats seen in breeds such as Ragdolls or Persians.

 To keep cool.

 Cats do not have sweat glands all over their body like people do.
 Cats largely rely on saliva evaporation on their fur in order to maintain the right body temperature and help cool them down in hot environments.

 Cats will lick other cats or even their humans in order to mark their scent.
 It is also a significant sign of social acceptance and bonding and therefore should not be discouraged.

 Cats will lick at injuries to remove dirt and the scent of blood.
 This is because in the wild this would make them vulnerable to being tracked by predators.
 Whilst this may help for an initial clean, owners need to understand that cat’s tongues don’t have anti-sceptic properties.
 Continued grooming can actually make a cat’s wounds worse so it’s best to get your vet to check them.